linked-db/linked-ql/site/capabilities/live-queries.md

 </script>
 ```

-If the goal is to render, that, too, comes automatic: [OOHTML](https://github.com/webqit/oohtml) gives you automatic data-binding over arbitrary objects and arrays — without a compile step:
+These live objects automatically bind to UI in any mutation-based data-binding framework like [OOHTML](https://github.com/webqit/oohtml).
+OOHTML is an addition to the DOM that brings mutation-based reactivity to the UI — without a compile step:

 ```html
 <script src="https://unpkg.com/@webqit/oohtml/dist/main.lite.js"></script>
 <div><?{ data.list.length }?></div>
 ```

-The UI updates as posts are added or removed — with no glue code.
-(List rendering has been omitted here for brevity.
-Try updating the posts table from a terminal to see the UI update the total count.)
+The UI in this example updates as posts are added or removed — with no glue code.
+(List rendering has been omitted here for brevity.)

+> [!TIP]
+> Try updating the posts table from a terminal to see the UI update the total count.

 Essentially, with the Observer protocol as the shared vocabulary of change, continuity stays intact from database to DOM.
 Each layer in the chain — LinkedQL → Webflo → OOHTML — simply makes or reacts to mutations.